truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/faq.md

 ## Will my campaigns sync to Salesforce?

-We have some remaining work to ensure that Studio Campaigns sync to Salesforce.
-This will be available soon.
+Yes, Campaign Studio campaigns will sync to Salesforce.
+Learn more about [Classy for Salesforce](https://support.classy.org/s/article/how-to-set-up-classy-for-salesforce).

+## Can I use Omatic's Raiser's Edge (RE) connector to sync Campaign Studio campaigns to RE?

+Yes, Campaign Studio campaigns will sync to RE through [Omatic's connector](https://omaticsoftware.com/integration-solutions-by-activity/importomatic-for-raisers-edge/).

 ## Coming Soon Features